 We offer a full UK, European Community and International registered trademark service including searching, filing, processing, renewals and enforcement.

-When registering IP rights outside of the UK, we can advise on a number of routes to registration namely the Community Trade Mark system and the International Trade Mark system using the Madrid Protocol.
+When registering IP rights outside of the UK, we can advise on a number of routes to registration namely the EU Trade Mark system and the International Trade Mark system using the Madrid Protocol.
 We also work with attorneys in the local jurisdiction and deliver practical strategic advice and recommendations to our clients by looking at the attorney’s advice in the context of your business and our knowledge of your brand.
 We use our knowledge of local agencies to secure not only the best local advice, but also secure preferential rates which are passed onto our clients.